You are here

 Knives

-• Pattadese jack knives with myrtle leaf-shaped blade, handle with shaped grips in dark ram horn with fine light grain, rivets and the traditional a piccadura-punched brass joint ring.
+• Pattadese jack knife with myrtle leaf-shaped blade featuring an exquisite damask handle with shaped grips in reused antique ivory, steel rivets and joint ring.

 Il settore